EloiStree/HelloGodotDroneWorkshopXR/README.md

 A 45-minute beginner-friendly workshop on creating games in XR with Godot.

+> 🚧 I need to keep this workshop easy.
+But I am learning it is going to be a bit drafty if I can say.

 [<img width="628" height="358" alt="image" src="https://github.com/user-attachments/assets/67926c5c-7c06-40a3-bbd0-bd66e1b01724" />]([https://www.youtube.com/watch?v=NtH-HhaLw-Q](https://youtu.be/NtH-HhaLw-Q?t=89))
 <img width="1501" height="834" alt="image" src="https://github.com/user-attachments/assets/17492008-f4ae-47cc-bf0f-3c03a0f34860" />